EmanAljowair/Chemicals-in-cosmetics-data-analysis/README.md

             MostRecentDateReported,DiscontinuedDate, ChemicalCreatedAt, ChemicalUpdatedAt, ChemicalDateRemoved,ChemicalCount
 ## Analysis
-  An exploratry data analysis (EDA) was run for this data to understand the chemicals distribution in diffrent products categorys, data cleaning was also preformd to get the best results [clean_data](https://drive.google.com/file/d/1oXLQX8-RVENhEzU2TCcPWurcceM1tUx3/view?usp=sharing).
+  An exploratry data analysis (EDA) was run for this data to understand the chemicals distribution in diffrent products categorys, data cleaning was also preformd to get the best results [clean_data](https://drive.google.com/file/d/1oXLQX8-RVENhEzU2TCcPWurcceM1tUx3/view?usp=sharing) and several questions were answered for better insight for the data.
 ## How to run
   Several libraries used in the project need to be installed befor running
 ## Dependencies